FrancesCoronel/personal-website-v3/site/content/travels.md

 * I studied in NYC at Fullstack Academy during the summer of 2015.
 * I interned in Redwood City, CA for Accenture during the summer of 2016.
 * I graduated from an HBCU (Hampton University) in May of 2016.
-* I graduated from Cornell Tech (an Ivy League school) in NYC in May of 2017.
+* I graduated from an Ivy League school (Cornell University) in May of 2017.
 * As of 2017, I have visited Canada and 25+ US states<sup>[1](#footnote1)</sup>.

 ### Central & South America